darcelopez/Quasar_Example1/README.md

 # Quasar_Example1
-Example of how to use Quasar framework
+Example of how to use Quasar framework with Vue3 and Vuex

 Instructions from: Danny Connell